Eggplant Parmesan Sandwiches

 Make the bread crumb mixture by combining panko, oregano, and garlic powder:

-In another two bowls, add flour to one, and eggs in another:
+In another two bowls, add all purpose flour to one, and large eggs in another:

 Then into the egg:

-To assemble each sandwich, slice a ciabatta roll in half and lay on a few crispy eggplant slices, seasoned with salt and pepper:
+To assemble each sandwich, slice a ciabatta roll in half and lay on a few breaded eggplant slices, seasoned with salt and pepper:

 Add a layer of grated parmesan cheese, then a layer of marinara sauce: